-3. Go above and beyond by following up with customers
+8. Go above and beyond by following up with customers.

 In this example, a fictional day spa shows they care about their customer by reaching out when they haven't visited in a while.
 They even offer a discount to show how much they miss that customer's business.
 This type of text message is easy for customers to respond to, but also shows customers that your business is willing to go above and beyond for them.

-6. Be clear, but get straight to the point.
+11. Be clear and get straight to the point.

 Texting is all about being concise.
 Leave the long-winded explanations and flashy language for email.
 In SMS customer support, you should be writing a brief summary of whatever message you're trying to convey.